Caltech-IPAC/kete/docs/api/spice.rst

 DE440 - A SPICE file containing the planets within a few hundred years.

-BSP files are also automatically included for the 5 largest asteroids, which is used for numerical integrations when the correct flags are set.
+BSP files are also automatically included for the 5 largest asteroids, which are used for numerical integrations when the correct flags are set.

 PCK Files which enable coordinate transformations between Earths surface and the common inertial frames.